cerner/fhir.cerner.com/content/authorization.md

 > Disable or rotate your system account via Cerner Central as soon as possible via
   [Cerner Central System Account Management][SYSTEM-ACCOUNTS].

-- Is offline_access supported for healthcare providers?

-> Cerner does not currently have support for offline_access for providers.
-It is currently under consideration.

 - How can I deliver my solution to users utilizing its own Citrix instance with XenApp?